 - Corporate Support: Key functions supporting WATC’s operations include areas of business administrative services, finance, administration and treasury operations, human resources, information and communications technology, marketing and communications, and program management office.

 Under Section 13(1) of the Act, the financial liabilities incurred or assumed by WATC are guaranteed by the Treasurer on behalf of the State.
 This guarantee is secured upon the Consolidated Account of the State.

-In line with the State’s credit rating, the debt of WATC is rated as follows:
+In line with the State’s credit ratings at 30 June 2021, the debt of WATC is rated as follows:

 |Standard & Poor’s||AA+||Stable||A-1+|